Your 2020 Ultimate Price Guide to Solvent and Latex Inks. January 23 2018, 2 Comments

 Factory prices to Original Equipment Manufactures (OEMs) can be as low as US$6 per liter.
 Price into the distribution channel hovers around US$11 a liter.

-Oversupply and declining profitability have caused as many as 10 manufacturers to exit the market over 5 years.
+Oversupply and declining profitability have caused as many as 10 manufacturers to exit the market for over 5 years.

 Factory consolidation has bottomed out prices and prices have stayed low since 2015.